Philadelphia (Amman)

 Philadelphia (Φιλαδέλφεια) was a historical city located in the southern Levant, which was part of the Greek, Nabataean, Roman, and Byzantine realms between the third century BC and the seventh century AD.
 With the start of the Islamic era, the city regained its ancient name of Amman, eventually becoming the capital of Jordan.
 Philadelphia was initially centered on the Citadel Hill, later spreading to the nearby valley, where a stream flowed.

 Around 255 BC, Rabbath Amman was seized by Ptolemy II, the Macedonian Greek ruler of Egypt, who rebuilt and renamed it Philadelphia in honor of his nickname–a name change which contemporary sources mostly ignored.
 The city's significance grew as it became a frontier in the Syrian Wars, frequently changing hands between the Ptolemaic and the Seleucid empires.
 By the early second century BC, Philadelphia became part of the Nabataean Kingdom, with a large Arab Nabataean community residing in the city before and after the kingdom's rule.

 Philadelphia was conquered by the Romans under Pompey in 63 BC, becoming a polis complete with civic institutions and minting rights, and being incorporated into the Decapolis, a regional league of cities.
 In 106 AD, Philadelphia was incorporated into the Roman province of Arabia Petraea, and became an important stop along the Via Traiana Nova road.
 The city flourished in the second century, being constructed in the classical Roman style with a theater, nymphaeum, a main temple on the acropolis, and a network of colonnaded streets.

 The city came under the control of the Byzantine Empire in the fourth century, and several churches were built in it.
 Philadelphia was soon damaged by the 363 Galilee earthquake.
 In the 630s, the Rashidun Caliphate conquered the Levant, and restored Philadelphia's ancient Semitic name of Amman, marking the beginning of the Islamic era.
 Christians in the region continued to practice their faith, referring to the city as Philadelphia until at least the 8th century.

 Etymology

-Around 255 BC, Rabbath Ammon was occupied and renamed Philadelphia by Ptolemy II to honor his own nickname, which he had acquired after having married his older sister Arsinoe II, with both being called "Philadelphoi" (Φιλάδελφοι "Sibling-lovers").
+Around 255 BC, Rabbath Ammon was occupied and renamed Philadelphia by Ptolemy II to honor his own epithet, which he had acquired after having married his older sister Arsinoe II, with both being called "Philadelphoi" (Φιλάδελφοι "Sibling-lovers").
 The marriage may not have been consummated, since it produced no children.

 Despite the name change, the city continued to be referred to by its native name of Rabbat Amman by contemporary sources.
 This is indicated by a papyrus belonging to Zenon of Kaunos, a Ptolemic official based in Egypt in the mid-third century BC.
 Greek historian Polybius also referred to the city as Rabbat Amman in the mid-second century BC, while Roman historian Ammianus Marcellinus writing in the fourth century AD referred to it as Philadelphia.